 Rodin Sculpture Garden and Galleries

 Located in the Main Quad, a few minutes' walk from the Center, the Stanford Memorial Church is the physical heart of the campus, replete with stained glass windows, mosaics, and stone carvings.
 Fridays at 2 pm, rain or shine.
 Meet at the church entrance.
-NOTE: No Memorial Church tour on November 28, 2014.
+NOTE: No Memorial Church tours on December 26 and January 2.

 Papua New Guinea Sculpture Garden